-Unless previously arranged, or forming part of Photo Essays, electronic illustrations must be grey scale or black and white.
-They should initially be submitted in a low-resolution format as either .jpg or .pdf (the latter as a single file).
-For publication, they must be high-resolution (i.e. 300 dpi for grey tones [photos] and 600 dpi for black-and-white line-drawings at a maximum width of 149 mm) and submitted in .tif or .eps format.
+Electronic illustrations should initially be submitted in a low-resolution format as either .jpg or .pdf (the latter as a single file).
+For publication, they must be high-resolution (i.e. 300 dpi for grey tones or photos and 600 dpi for line-drawings at a maximum width of 149 mm) and submitted in .tif or .eps format.
 Note that the high-resolution (large-size) files should not be e-mailed to us but must be uploaded to a website (specific instructions will follow once your manuscript is accepted for publication).
 Please note that all artwork must be submitted in digital format; any author experiencing difficulties in submitting digital artwork should contact the editors.